Toasted Coconut Pear Muffins taste like a fresh spiced pear with a delicate coconut crunch.

 - Nutmeg

-- As with any muffin recipe, don’t over mix the batter.
-Once the wet ingredients are combined with the dry ingredients, you are done.
+- As with any muffin recipe, don’t over-mix the batter.
+Once the wet ingredients are combined with the flour mixture, you are done.

-- Fold in additions such as fresh fruit, nuts, coconut, or other ingredients the recipe calls for.
+- Gently fold in additions such as fresh fruit, nuts, coconut, or other ingredients the recipe calls for.

 - Feel free to completely leave the coconut out of this muffin recipe.
 It will not change the outcome.